-Renting a 3 bedroom apartment in the city centre costs approximately 4400 dollars per month (or 3570 pounds) and one in the outskirts of the city costs 3200 dollars (or 2600 pounds).
+Renting a three-bedroom apartment in the city center costs approximately 4400 dollars per month (or 3570 pounds), and one in the outskirts of the city costs 3200 dollars (or 2600 pounds).

 Bern is Switzerland’s “unofficial” capital and the official seat of the Federal Council.

-A one-bedroom apartment in the city centre costs around 1200 dollars (or 1000 pounds) and a three-bedroom one costs approximately 2300 dollars (or 1900 pounds).
+A one-bedroom apartment in the city center costs around 1200 dollars (or 1000 pounds), and a three-bedroom one costs approximately 2300 dollars (or 1900 pounds).

 Living in the outskirts is of course quieter and cheaper and maybe even perfect for you if you are a nature enthusiast but still appreciate a city being nearby.

-Buying property will cost you approximately 9600 dollars (or 8000 pounds) per square meter in the centre of the city or 6000 dollars (or 5000 pounds) in the surrounding areas.
+Buying a property will cost you approximately 9600 dollars (or 8000 pounds) per square meter in the center of the city or 6000 dollars (or 5000 pounds) in the surrounding areas.